LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-lsn3/_index.md

 Once you have completed everything in this chapter, you should be able to do the following:

-1. Understand what state is in React
+1. Understand what state is in React.
+1. Understand the underlying processes of changing the state in React.
+1. Work with event handlers to change a component's state.
-1. Be able to render a form
+1. Be able to render a form and understand what happens when the form is submitted.
-1. Use handleSubmit and handleChange to appropriately update the state upon form submission
-1. Use refs to manipulate the DOM

 ## Key Terminology

 Here is a list of key terms you should make note of throughout the chapter on the page that they appear.

+### An Introduction to State in React

+1. state
+1. state variable
+1. state setter function
+1. hooks

+### Changes in State

+1. Virtual DOM
+1. reconciliation

 ## Content Links